Reducing single use plastics

 What can I do to reduce my own use of single use plastics?

 Plastics are used so widely in our every day lives that, at first, cutting down can seem quite overwhelming.
 Luckily there are lots of simple steps we can take to help tackle the plastic problem.
 Visit Worcestershire Lets Waste Less for tips and ideas, to take the #plasticpledge or to download an audit form to help you track and reduce your plastic use.
-Also check out the Zero Waste Worcestershire maps of shops with packaging free options and alternatives to single-use plastics.

 How can schools and businesses help?